vertica/VerticaPy/CONTRIBUTING.md

     columns_check([column1, column2], vdf)
     # Format the columns
     column1, column2 = vdf_columns_names([column1, column2], vdf)
-    # Getting the current vDataFrame relation
+    # Get the current vDataFrame relation
     table = vdf.__genSQL__()
-    # Creating the SQL statement
+    # Create the SQL statement
     query = f"SELECT CORR({column1}, {column2}) FROM {table};"
-    # Executing the SQL query
+    # Execute the SQL query
     vdf.__executeSQL__(query, title = "Computing Pearson coefficient")
-    # Getting the result
+    # Get the result
     result = vdf._VERTICAPY_VARIABLES_["cursor"].fetchone()
-    # Returning the result
+    # Return the result
     return result[0]
 ```
-You can also add a 'cursor' as parameter when there is no way to get a cursor from the input parameters.
+If you need a database cursor but can't retrieve one from the input parameters, you can also add a 'cursor' parameter.

 ### License Headers